oshied/directord/docs/overview.md

 The director cluster was bootstrapped with the
 [Native Bootstrap](installation.md#bootstrap-natively) process.
-Before running these tests this process had to be completed ahead of time.
+Before running these tests the bootstrap process had to be completed ahead of time.
+The example development bootstrap process took **81.23** seconds (1.5 minutes) to complete.

 * Run the Director orchestration command to execute 1000 trivial jobs.